cznic/hash/README.md

 # Purpose

-Map provided by this package can be useful when using a key type that is not comparable at the language level, like for example a slice.
+Maps provided by this package can be useful when using a key type that is not comparable at the language level, like for example a slice.

 # Generic types